|

 GWYNEDD:

-Modern Welsh unisex name derived from a region of North Wales named after
+Modern Welsh unisex name derived from the name of a region of North Wales named after

 the medieval Kingdom of Gwynedd, meaning "happiness."